 Mr S P Spiers | 9 Beuzeville Avenue, Hailsham, East Sussex, BN27 3PB | T: (01323) 845785 | M: 078129 10957 | E: email@example.com

-‘Since an early age, I was always drawn to the mystery and grandeur of those huge living organisms known as trees’
+- "Since an early age, I have been drawn to the mystery and grandeur of those huge living organisms known as trees"

-Like most young lads, I would wander off into the local woods and spend the day climbing trees.
-But there was something embedded in me that went that bit further than simply a general interest.
-Some of my earliest memories are of helping my Dad and Uncle in the woodlands of a local shoot.
-Mainly clearing the brambles or trying to light the bonfires.
-But occasionally under their watchful eye they would let me cut the logs smaller for the fire.
-I would think nothing of a chainsaw now, however back then it was a very scary piece of equipment, but I loved it.
-I knew this is what I wanted to do.
-This interest stayed with me through to senior school, where I had my work experience at a local plant nursery.
-Potting the plants, watering and even a chance to have a ride on the tractor.
-I was in my element.
-My first taste of work outside of school.
-I left school as an average achiever with average grades, but a determination to follow my passion for trees all the way.
+Like most young boys, I would wander off into the local woods and spend the day climbing trees and building dens.
+Although there was something embedded in me that went that bit further than simply a general interest.
+Some of my earliest memories are of helping my Dad and Uncle in a woodland on a local farm.
+Mainly clearing the brambles or trying to light the bonfires, but occasionally under their watchful eye they would let me cut the logs smaller for fire wood.
+I would think nothing of a chainsaw now, but back then it was a very scary machine, and I loved it.
+I knew this is what I wanted to do when I was older.
+This interest stayed with me through to senior school where I did my work experience at a local Horticulture nursery.
+Potting the plants, watering and even a chance to have a ride on their tractor, I was in my element.
+I left school as an average achiever with average grades, but a drive and determination to follow my passion for trees all the way.

-Following school I decided to undertake the 1 year First Diploma in Forestry Mechanisation at Plumpton Agricultural College.
+Following school I decided to undertake the one year First Diploma in Forestry Mechanisation at Plumpton Agricultural College.
 It was what I needed.
 A real insight into the world of Forestry and Arboriculture.
-I made some good, like-minded friends on that course and come out with a Distinction.
-I did feel like that this was just scratching the surface and I needed to further my knowledge.
-Therefore it was only common sense to undertake the 2 year National Diploma in Arboriculture.
-Within these two years I could feed my passion for trees and their environment.
-I made more great friends, as well as meeting my other half, who was doing the course also, after three years studying Equine.
-I even learnt Latin.
+I made some good like-minded friends on the course and passed with a Distinction.
+I did feel like that this was just scratching the surface however and needed to advance my knowledge further.
+Therefore it was only common sense to study the two year National Diploma in Arboriculture.
+Within these two years I could feed my passion for trees and their environment and even learn Latin along the way.
+I made more great friends, as well as meeting my now wife Laura, who was also a student on the course also.
 I left Plumpton College with a huge range of Practical and academic qualifications.
-It was now just the experience I needed.
+It was just the experience I needed now.

 I started my first full time job as a climber with a local Tree surgery company.
-I was put straight into the deep end but was grateful for that, as I believe this is what accelerated my practical skills.
-I wasn’t the quickest climber back then but I always took a great pride in what I was doing and never lost respect for the trees I worked on.
+I was thrown straight into the deep end but was grateful for that as I believe this is what accelerated my practical skills.
+I wasn’t the quickest climber back then, but I always took great pride in what I was doing and most importantly never lost respect for the trees I worked on.
 My boss soon acknowledged my capabilitys and suggested putting me through a higher level academic course.
 It was the Royal Forestry Society Certificate in Arboriculture.
-I finished that course with a much deeper understanding of Arboriculture.
+I passed the course with a much deeper understanding of Arboriculture.

-After 6 years as supervisor, I felt I was ready to take the plunge and start up my own tree surgery company.
-I have strived since then to put the company heads and shoulders above the competition in terms of quality and care.
-I was even privileged enough to be asked back to college, this time teaching the Foundation degree students one day a week.
-A chance to share my knowledge and passion with like minded individuals.
+After 7 years as supervisor, I felt that I was ready to take the plunge and start up my own tree surgery company.
+I have strived since then to put the company heads and shoulders above the competition in terms of quality, care and professionalism.
+I was even privileged enough to be asked back to college, this time teaching the Arboriculture Foundation degree students one day a week.
+A chance to share my knowledge and passion with like-minded individuals.

 I will forever be a perfectionist when it comes to the care of trees and their environment.
 I believe this shows in the work that Town And Country Tree Services undertake.